 Member Background Simon O'Grady, Chief Investment Officer Simon O'Grady is our Chief Investment Officer and leads the Investment Management Team, with overall responsibility for investment management processes and functions at Kiwi Wealth.
 An experienced senior executive with extensive hands-on experience across all asset classes and styles, Simon has a strong track record in building and operating successful investment management businesses in both New Zealand and Australia.
 Simon has spent 25 years working in investment management, with previous experience in various senior management roles including stints heading the areas of investment strategy, fixed interest, asset allocation, global and alternatives in Australia.
 Prior to this, he was with the Reserve Bank of New Zealand, managing their foreign reserve investment portfolios.
-A CFA charter holder, Simon is also a fellow of the Financial Services Institute Australasia (F.FIN) and a current director of the CFA society.
+A CFA charter holder, Simon is also a fellow of the Financial Services Institute Australasia (F FIN) and a current director of the CFA society.
 He is an Authorised Financial Adviser (AFA) and holds a Diploma in Bank Finance from Massey University.
 Susan Easton, Head of Investment Strategy Susan has overall responsibility for managing the outcome of Growth portfolios including portfolio construction, risk management and asset allocation.
 She is also involved with external manager selection for Growth portfolios and runs the fundamental overlay on our quantitative global equity strategy.
 Susan has over 25 years of investment experience across global markets including equities, bonds and currencies.
 Susan began her investment career at O'Connor Grieve covering NZ equities before moving to portfolio management roles at ANZ Asset Management.
 Susan has been with Kiwi Wealth since 2006 and has a BA and Post Graduate Diploma in Accounting from Victoria University of Wellington.
-John Carran, Senior Economist John is the Senior Economist at Kiwi Wealth, responsible for monitoring economies and markets to identify investment opportunities and risks across asset classes, regions, sectors and industries.
-With Kiwi Wealth since 2011, John has a deep knowledge of the drivers of economies and markets, in both New Zealand and globally, as well as a thorough understanding of the latest developments in investment management - particularly related to portfolio allocation and risk management.
-John also comments in the media on economic and investment issues.
-His previous experience includes extensive experience as a macroeconomist with consulting firm, Infometrics, and with the New Zealand Treasury where he managed macroeconomic, forecasting, and asset and liability management teams.
-John has a BA (Hons) in commerce and administration from Victoria University of Wellington.
-Nathan Field, Portfolio Manager Equities Nathan is the Portfolio Manager for Global Equities at Kiwi Wealth.
+Nathan Field, Portfolio Manager Equities Nathan is the Portfolio Manager for the Global Thematic portfolio at Kiwi Wealth.
 He is responsible for portfolio construction, risk management and security selection.
 With 17 years' experience in the investment industry, Nathan's career has taken him from New Zealand, to Sydney and London.
 His extensive experience includes roles as a Senior Equity Analyst and Director at ABN Amro, and Asian Markets Advisor for Macquarie Bank, where he marketed investment ideas to hedge funds.
 Nathan has a BA (Hons) in economics and a Post-Graduate Diploma in development studies from Massey University.
+Diana Gordon, Head of Fixed Interest Diana is responsible for Fixed Interest investing at Kiwi Wealth.
+Diana brings a breadth of experience to her role, as well as skills spanning multiple asset classes across three continents - Europe, America and Australasia.
+Her expertise lies not only in her deep understanding of corporate analysis, but in her ability to look for relative value in multiple markets.
+She is adept at quickly assessing and acting on market-moving information, at both a macro and micro level, as well as looking for opportunities in volatile markets.
+Diana has almost 25 years in investment industries, with experience running fixed interest portfolios in London and New York.
+She has worked in senior positions at Merrill Lynch, Goldman Sachs Asset Management and Saudi International Bank (an affiliate of JPMorgan).
+Diana joined Kiwi Wealth in 2012.
+Diana has a BSc in chemistry with specialisation in materials for microelectronics from Strathclyde University, as well as a PhD in chemistry from Cambridge University.